springrain/zorm/README.md

 // RegisterCustomDriverValueConver registered custom field processing logic, used to drive not directly convert scenarios, such as the TEXT of the dream cannot directly into a string
 // It's usually registered in the init method func init() {
-	// columnType is a Dialect.FieldType, such as dm.TEXT
+	// dialectColumnType is a Dialect.FieldType, such as dm.TEXT
     zorm.RegisterCustomDriverValueConver("dm.TEXT", CustomDMText{})
 }
 ```